openvalidation/openvalidation/README.md

 ```

-The generated code does not depend on the 3'rd party libraries at all.
+The generated code does not depend on 3'rd party libraries at all.
 Therefore, a custom framework is generated in addition to the rules.
 This framework contains a basic architecture to integrate the generated validation rules more easily into other systems.
 <br/>

 ### cli parameters